-Travel and holidays after the Covid-19 during Phase 3 in Malaga
+Travel and holidays after the Covid-19 in Malaga

-After reaching Phase 3, the capacity of active tourism and visits to natural parks will increase.
+After reaching Phase 3, the capacity of active tourism and visits to natural parks increased.

-It might be possible going to the beach without leaving the province in a recreational way and always keeping the social security distances.
+It is possible going to the beach, always keeping the social security distances.

 I will try to answer some questions that I receive in the mail and others that I think can be useful both for planning your vacation after the Covid-19 and for any other reason.

 I will update as new questions come in.

 Regulation for flying to Spain